MiriPii/dicegame/README.md

 ```
 git clone https://github.com/MiriPii/dicegame.git
 ```
-Install pygame, if don't have it:
+Install pygame, if you don't have it yet:

 Guidance for installing pygame can be found at:
 http://www.pygame.org/download.shtml